AlexGalays/collection-js/README.md

 ### update (index: Number, item): this
 Replaces the item at the given index with a new value.

-### insert (item, sortFunction): this
-Inserts an item in this sorted list using binary search according to the sortFunction that was used to sort the list or that matches the current item ordering.

 ### remove (item): this
 Removes the item from this list.